Delaware Wetlands logo

 Written on: September 7th, 2016 in Wetland Assessments

 Did you know that 50% of wetlands in our coastal plains ecoregion are in good condition?
-The U.S. Environmental Protection Agency (EPA) organized the National Wetland Condition Assessment (NWCA) in 2011 to get these data, and now our Program (Wetland Monitoring & Assessment Program) is again helping to assess more of Delaware’s wetlands to contribute to the 2016 NWCA.
+The U.S. Environmental Protection Agency (EPA) organized the National Wetland Condition Assessment (NWCA) in 2011 to get these data, and now our Program (Wetland Monitoring and Assessment Program) is again helping to assess more of Delaware’s wetlands to contribute to the 2016 NWCA.

 2011 National Wetland Condition Assessment site